0 Products

 6. Head to Your Nearest Brewery for a Heavy Hit of Terpenes

-Before you even ask, the answer is yes -- this means that beer contains terpenes.
-Specifically, it’s the hops in your beer that has all those delicious terpenes.
+By now, it should be no surprise that beer has a LOT of terpenes.
+More specifically, it’s the hops in your beer that has all those delicious terps.

-Mother nature went and decided that hops would be used to create the perfect after-work beverage, and as if beer needed to get any more awesome, you can snag the benefits of terpenes from certain types of brew.
+Mother nature went and decided that hops would be used to create the perfect after-work beverage, and as if beer needed to get any more awesome, you can enjoy a variety of terpenes from different types of beers.

-In particular, three specific terpenes are most commonly found in the essential oil of hops -- myrcene, alpha-caryophyllene, and caryophyllene.
-Because of the water insolubility of these terpenes, you won’t find them in high quantities within bottled or canned beer.
-The exception to this is if terpenes are added during a dry hopping process, as is the case with a number of hoppy IPAs on the market.
+In particular, three specific terpenes are most commonly found in the essential oil of hops — myrcene, alpha-Caryophyllene, and Caryophyllene.
+Because of the water insolubility of these terpenes, you likely won’t find them in high quantities within bottled or canned beer.
+The exception to this is if terpenes are added during the dry hopping process, as is the case with a number of hoppy IPAs on the market.

-Looking back on the day with a critical eye, it’s easy to see how so many of our memorable moments happen within the context of the food and drink we take into our body.
-Whether it’s a quiet breakfast alone, a power lunch at the top of a skyscraper, or dinner and drinks with colleagues - terpenes are there, in abundance, quietly coloring our experiences and lending a helping, healthful hand.
+It’s easy to see how so many of our memorable moments happen within the context of the food and drink we take into our body — and terpenes are there, in abundance, quietly coloring our experiences and lending a helping hand.

 See other TERPENES news